-CVS Specialists will complete four (4) Border Enforcement Emphasis Patrols between March and September of this fiscal year, or when weather and funding availability allow.
-Each operation will include 4-5 CVS Specialists for a 6 day period for a total of 72 hours per specialist.
+CVS Specialists will complete two (2) Border Enforcement Emphasis Patrols between March and September of this fiscal year, or when weather and funding availability allow.
+Each operation will include 4-5 CVS Specialists for a minimum of five days for a total of 60 hours per specialist.
+Additional days/hours may be scheduled if resources are available.
 The operation will also include necessary support personnel and equipment needed.